NERIS Data Exchange V1 Compatibility Badge

 Email Groups

-The simplest step to take is to point this email address to a Google Group of members who want dispatch notifications to their device.
+The simplest step to take is to point this email address to a Google Group (or other list service) of members who want dispatch notifications to their device.
 (Some of our FFs work in locations where their pagers don’t receive signal, but can carry their phone.
 Knowing that no calls have happened - especially when you cannot respond - is almost as good as knowing when something has happened.)

 Email to Text Messaging Gateways